-The Museum runs three day schools a year in conjunction with the Department for Continuing Education.
-The courses are based around short lectures given by museum staff, integrated with the examination of specimens from the collections.
+The Museum runs day schools based around short lectures given by museum staff, integrated with the examination of specimens from the collections.
 Open to all interested adults.
+This year’s courses are:

 Talks and Events